nodejs/nodejs.dev/README.md

   1.  **`/node_modules`**: The directory where all of the modules of code that your project depends on (npm packages) are automatically installed.

   2.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser), like your site header, or a page template.
-“Src” is a convention for “source code”.
+“Src” is a convention for “source code.”

-  3.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.
+  3.  **`.gitignore`**: This file tells git which files it should not track/not maintain a version history.

-  4. **`.nvmrc`**: NVM configuration so packages works as they should
+  4. **`.nvmrc`**: NVM configuration so packages work as they should

   5.  **`.prettierrc`**: This is a configuration file for a tool called [Prettier](https://prettier.io/), which is a tool to help keep the formatting of your code consistent.